NexusWasLost/winbun64/README.md

 The library can be built from source if needed.

-*Pre-requisites* :
-  1. C compiler: GCC preferred, can even use Clang.

-  2. make for makefiles.
+*Pre-requisites* : A C Compiler (GCC preferred, can also use Clang), make for makefiles.
-  &nbsp;

 1. Clone the repository